 CSPM at work

-In the cloud improper key management can create vulnerabilities.
-One way to mitigate for this is to rotate key management so that if one does get out there, there’s also the capability with CSPM to automatically take keys out of rotation.
+In the cloud, improper key management can create vulnerabilities.
+One way to mitigate this is to rotate key management so that if one does get out there, there’s also the capability with CSPM to automatically take keys out of rotation.

 Ensuring that MFA is activated on critical accounts is important and CSPM can run an audit to ensure that security protocols such as MFA are being implemented.
 The same applies to misconfigurations and data storage that is exposed to the internet.
 Having a way to continually monitor and dig into what is happening in cloud systems and alert on non-compliance can significantly improve a company’s security posture.